command-line-wiki/command-line-wiki.github.io/sed/often-used-commands.md

 ---
-title: Basic Sed Concepts and Commands
+title: Often Used Sed Commands
+description: This page describes and provides examples on the most used sed commands.
 layout: default
 ---